Size and depth of monotone neural networks: interpolation and approximation: Introduction

 Here, and throughout the paper, we use $[x]_i$ for the $i^{\mathrm{th}}$ coordinate of $x$.
 A function $f:[0,1]^d \rightarrow \mathbb{R}$ is \emph{monotone\footnote{As we will only be dealing with monotone increasing functions, we shall refer to monotone increasing functions as monotone.}} if for every two vectors $x,y \in [0,1]^d$,

-Monotone functions arise in several fields such as economics, operations research, statistics, healthcare, and engineering.
+Monotone functions arise in several fields such as economics, operations research, statistics, computational complexity theory, healthcare, and engineering.
 For example, larger houses typically result in larger prices, and certain features are monotonically related to option pricing~\cite{dugas2000incorporating} and bond rating~\cite{daniels2010monotone}.
-As monotonicity constraints abound, there are specialized statistical methods aimed at fitting and modeling monotonic relationships, such as Isotonic Regression~\cite{brunk1972statistical,kalai2009isotron,kyng2015fast}.
+As monotonicity constraints abound, there are specialized statistical methods aimed at fitting and modeling monotonic functions such as Isotonic Regression~\cite{brunk1972statistical,kalai2009isotron,kyng2015fast} as well as many other works related to monotone approximation~\cite{costantini1999local,hall2001nonparametric,willemans1996smoothing}.
 Neural networks are no exception: Several works are devoted to the study of approximating monotone functions using neural networks~\cite{sill1997monotonic,daniels2010monotone,sivaraman2020counterexample}.

 When using a network to approximate a monotone function, one might try to ``force'' the network to be monotone.
 A natural way to achieve this is to consider only networks where every parameter (other than the biases) is non-negative\footnote{We restrict our attention to non-negative prediction problems: The domain of the function we seek to approximate does not contain vectors with a negative coordinate.}.
 Towards this aim, we introduce the following class of \emph{monotone networks}.